Semellet/HA-Yellow/Installing_Home_Assistant.md

 Step 11: Plug in the ethernet and power again.
 You should get lights of all colours.

-Step 12: On your PC go to gttp://hoameassistant.local:8123 You should get the Home Assisstant start screen.
+Step 12: On your PC go to http://homeassistant.local:8123 You should get the Home Assisstant start screen.

+Step 13: Setup an account for your machine - choose a <b><i><u>REALLY</b></i></u> good password - you do not want outsiders hacking your security cams.